MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/avalonia/authentication.md

 ## Test the app

 You should be able to press **F5** to run the app.
 When the app runs, a browser is opened to ask you for authentication.
-The first time the app runs, you are asked to consent to the access:
+The first time the app runs, you're asked to consent to the access:

 ![Screenshot of the AAD consent request.](./media/authentication-consent.png)